Talwandi Koka

-Talwandi Koka is a village in Bhulath Tehsil in Kapurthala district of Punjab State, India.
-It is located 27 km from Bhulath, 27 km away from district headquarter Kapurthala.
+Talwandi Kuka is a village in Bholath Tehsil in Kapurthala district of Punjab State, India.
+It is located 7 km from Bholath, 27 km away from district headquarter Kapurthala.
 The village is administrated by a Sarpanch, who is an elected representative.

 Demography

-According to the report published by Census India in 2011,Talwandi Koka has 177 houses with the total population of 758 persons of which 352 are male and 406 females.
-Literacy rate of Talwandi Koka is 74.78%, lower than the state average of 75.84%.
+According to the report published by Census India in 2011,Talwandi Kuka has 177 houses with the total population of 758 persons of which 352 are male and 406 females.
+Literacy rate of Talwandi Kuka is 74.78%, lower than the state average of 75.84%.
 The population of children in the age group 0–6 years is 88 which is 11.61% of the total population.
 Child sex ratio is approximately 913, higher than the state average of 846.